trueheart78/book-notes/go-programming-language/ch000-concurrency-use-cases.md

 * If an earlier stage of an assembly line is consistently faster than a following stage, a buffer is going to be full more often.
-* If a later stage of an assembly line is consistently faster than an earlier stage, the buffer is most likely going to be empty and provide little benefit.
+* If a later stage of an assembly line is consistently faster than an earlier stage, the buffer is most likely going to be empty and will provide little benefit.
 * If not all elements of a C will be used, a bC is the better option.
 A uC will cause a G leak bug.
-  * Consider checking the speed of known mirrors and returning just the first response.
+  * Consider how checking the speed of known mirrors and returning just the first response works.
 * uC's are designed around synchronization between Gs, and less about handling a buffer.
   * Sending on a uC immediately calls any G receiving on the uC.

+## Coming From Nested Loops

+In many languages, implementing safe concurrency can be problematic.
+In these languages, it is not uncommon to use nested loops with some arrays/hashes/maps to get some work done.
+When we get to Go, however, safe concurrency is readily available.
+Therefore, instead of finding yourself using nested loops with data in slices/maps, you can use a C (bC or uC) with the help of `sync.WaitGroup` to get similar work done.

 ## Notes from [Channels](ch062-channels.md)